OS-EDA/Course/Chapter_02_OpenROAD_tools/c02_training_common.md

     * Finishing
 - Search for as much flow components as possible (see the components names in the diagram in the lecture slides)
 - If no result is found, try a search engine (or chatGPT).
-- Try to formulate the meaning and purpose of them in your own words.

 Matt Venns list: